 Now, if processor P1 wishes to modify the same data block that has been modified.
-P1 would broadcast the invalidation request on the bus and becomes the owner for that data block and modifies the data block.
+P1 would broadcast the invalidation request on the bus and becomes the owner for that data block and modify the data block.
 The other processors who have the copy of the same data block snoop the bus and invalidate their copy of the data block (I).
-It updates memory using write-back protocol.
+It updates memory using the write-back protocol.

 4. Directory-Based Cache Coherence Protocol

-- Cache coherence promises the data consistency among all the memory blocks in the system (cache memory of various processors and the main memory).
+- Cache coherence promises data consistency among all the memory blocks in the system (cache memory of various processors and the main memory).

 - Whenever a processor modifies a data block in its cache, the copies of the same data block in other caches and the memory are not updated.
 So, the other caches would have the old copy of the same data block.
 This leads to data inconsistency and it’s a cache coherence problem.

-- Along with the protocol mentioned above, there are several other approaches to maintain the cache coherence in the system.
+- Along with the protocol mentioned above, there are several other approaches to maintain cache coherence in the system.